Visakhapatnam South Assembly constituency

 Visakhapatnam South Assembly constituency is a constituency in Visakhapatnam district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
-It is one of the seven assembly segments of Visakhapatnam Lok Sabha constituency.
+It is one of the seven assembly segments of the Visakhapatnam Lok Sabha constituency.

 Vamsi Krishna Srinivas is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Janasena Party.
 As of 2019, there were a total of 209,186 electors in the constituency.
 The constituency was established in 2008, as per the Delimitation Orders (2008).

 Mandals

 The mandal and wards that form the assembly constituency are: